September 15, 2020

 Systems are the software we use to accomplish all of the above.
 For example, we may have needed to use software to manage and compare applications, software to accept applications, systems to train hires, etc. Systems can be as simple as a spreadsheet or as complex as a human resource recruitment system.

-A professional rule of thumb is to keep your strategies, processes, task, and systems as simple as possible.
-A common mistake is over thinking things and making it more complicated than it needs to be.
+A professional rule of thumb is to keep your strategies, processes, tasks, and systems as simple as possible.
+A common mistake is overthinking things and making them more complicated than they need to be.

 Let’s recap the strategy, tasks, process, and systems to make sure it’s easy to digest: